olafurw/olafurw.github.io/_posts/2022-12-07-sleepy-worker.md

 }
 ```

-Here we have the constructor and some of the utility member functions.
-They're a relatively basic use of [condition_variable](https://en.cppreference.com/w/cpp/thread/condition_variable) and [locks](https://en.cppreference.com/w/cpp/thread/unique_lock) but can be illustrative for people who haven't used them much.
+Then we have the work related functions.
+Data in/Data out.
+Here 'work' is us adding all of the numbers in the vector and then clearing the it.

 ```cpp
 // Some method to give the worker data